edwinbalani/ucam-wls/README.rst

 The next use-case is different...

-3. **Stricter authentication requirements** than what Raven provides
+**Stricter authentication requirements** than what Raven provides:

 - Useful for sensitive applications
 - Require both a username/password (possibly from either Raven or local credentials; see above) as well as multi-factor authentication methods such as a one-time password (OTP).
 - OTP secrets can be kept and managed centrally; the webapp never sees them or the OTP responses.

 Contributing